edwardmurphy/edwardmurphy.github.io-src/content/pages/about.md

 Father of an amazing son who has taught me to keep growing.

-Hobbies include bodysurfing, reading, computer networking and software, playing dominoes, and dancing.
+Hobbies include bodysurfing, reading, computer networking and software, computer programming, math anything, playing dominoes, and dancing.
+Rocking a beard and a chain on my wallet since before the hipsters.